 Having a repeat prescription means you can obtain your prescription without having to see your GP.
 It is important that repeat prescriptions are monitored and reviewed annually, to ensure that the medication is still appropriate.

-For all other prescription requests please allow 5 working days from making the request into the Practice before collection.
+For all repeat repeat prescriptions timescales please allow 1 week from making the request into the Practice before collection.
 Please please allow extra days if affected by Bank Holidays.

 How to undertake this request: